Wahdah Islamiyah: Description

 Since the reformation and democratization, Wahdah began collaborating with public institutions.
 This especially accelerated during the Susilo Bambang Yudhoyono presidency whose policies accommodated Islamic groups.
 Especially Jusuf Kalla, the Vice President of Indonesia from 2004 to 2009, who also hailed from South Sulawesi, provided extensive patronage toward Wahdah Islamiyah.
 Kalla has delivered a keynote speech in all of Wahdah's past national congresses.

 During this time, Wahdah increasingly collaborated with the local government and civil society organizations to provide social welfare, from religious education to police units, counseling to charged drug offenders, distribution of social welfare programs to the remote villages, and blood donation for the International Red Cross.

 Wahdah has also built an extensive network of Islamic schools (pesantren).
 Today the organization runs more than 200 schools, from the elementary level to higher education.
 Wahdah's higher educational institution, the Higher Learning Facility for Islam and Arabic (Sekolah Tinggi Islam dan Bahasa Arab, STIBA), received a permit for establishment in 2002 and expanded its operation in 2014.

 The leaders of Wahdah Islamiyah have often been involved in political lobbying and exerted huge political influence on occasion.
 For example, the leaders of Wahdah joined activists of other Islamist organizations based in South Sulawesi to form the Preparatory Committee for Upholding Islamic Law (Komite Persiapan Penegakan Syariat Islam, KPPSI).
 KPPSI lobbied the local government to implement Sharia in the province.
-The leaders of Wahdah Islamiyah also joined the Aksi Bela Islam (Action for Defending Islam) rally from 2016 to 2017, led by the Islamic Defenders Front (FPI), to denounce the Christian-Chinese governor of Jakarta, Basuki Tjahaja Purnama, for his alleged blasphemy case.
+The leaders of Wahdah Islamiyah also joined the Aksi Bela Islam (Action for Defending Islam) rally from 2016 to 2017, led by the Islamic Defenders Front (FPI), to denounce the Christian-Chinese governor of Jakarta, Basuki Tjahaja Purnama, for his blasphemy case.